unjica/marvel/SUBMISSION.md

 - Displays a grid of Marvel comics fetched from the Marvel API
 - Implements filtering functionality via a header menu based on format (Comic, Magazine, Digital Comic)
+- Persists filter selection in LocalStorage for better user experience
 - Shows a detailed modal with comic information when "More info" is clicked
 - Features infinite scrolling for pagination with automatic data fetching
 - Uses TypeScript for type safety and better developer experience